Insurance, without the headaches

 How Courtesy Claims submission works:

-1. Each session is paid in full at the time of service.
+1. Session is paid at the time of service.

 2. Our billing team submits your claims within 2-4 weeks of the date of service

-3. Once you meet your deductible, you receive reimbursement directly from your insurance provider.*
+3. Once your deductible is met, you receive reimbursement directly from your insurance provider.*

-**This process does not change once the deductible is met.
-Clarity does not accept any insurance payments.
+**This process remains the same even after meeting your deductible.
+Clarity does not accept insurance payments.

 4. SUBMIT YOUR CLAIMS

-If you are receiving superbills you will receive an email from Simple Practice on the 5th of every month for the month prior.
-This email will provide a secure link for you to download your superbill.
+If you receive superbills, you’ll get an email from Simple Practice on the 5th of each month with a secure link to download your superbill for the previous month.

-Submitting a superbill involves sending the document to your insurance company for reimbursement or keeping it for your records.
+Submitting a superbill means sending it to your insurance company for reimbursement or keeping it for your records.
+Here’s how:

 How to submit a superbill to your insurance:

-1. Review: Double-check the accuracy of the information on the superbill, including service dates, service descriptions, codes, and costs.
+1. Review: Ensure all details are correct, including service dates, descriptions, codes, and costs.

-4. Keep a Copy: Make sure to keep a copy of the submitted superbill, claim form (if applicable), and any other related documents for your records.
+4. Keep a Copy: Save your superbill, claim form (if needed), and any related documents.

 If you’re eligible for Courtesy Claims Submission

-Once your benefits have been verified our team will enroll you.
-You can expect your claims to be submitted within 4 weeks of your session date.
+Once we verify your benefits, our team will enroll you in courtesy claims submission.
+Claims are typically submitted within four weeks of your session date.

-This usually takes between 2-4 weeks from date of submission.
-This will occur until your plan rolls over and your deductible resets.
-Depending on your plan, this usually happens in January or July, or when you start a new policy.
+Processing typically takes 2–4 weeks from submission and continues until your plan resets.
+Most plans reset in January or July, or when starting a new policy.

 5. remember to keep us informed